lotusnprod/lotus-manuscript/manuscript.md

 ![**Illustration of the "found in taxon" statement section on the Wikidata page** of erysodine [Q27265641](https://www.wikidata.org/wiki/Q27265641) showing a selection of containing taxa and the references documenting these occurrences.](images/erysodine.svg "wdpage"){#fig:wdpage width="100%"}

-The typical approach to more elaborated queries consists in writing SPARQL queries using the [Wikidata Query Service](https://query.wikidata.org/) or a direct connection to a SPARQL endpoint.
+The typical approach to more elaborated queries consists in writing queries using the [Wikidata Query Service](https://query.wikidata.org/) or a direct connection to a SPARQL endpoint.
 Below are some examples from simple to more elaborated queries, demonstrating what can be done using this approach.
-The full-text queries with explanations are included in [SI-3](#si-3-wikidata-sparql-queries).
+The full-text queries with explanations are included in [SI-3](#si-3-wikidata-queries).

-Table: Potential questions about structure-organism relationships and corresponding Wikidata SPARQL queries. {#tbl:queries}
+Table: Potential questions about structure-organism relationships and corresponding Wikidata queries. {#tbl:queries}

 | Question | Wikidata SPARQL query |
 |:------------------------:|:-------------:|